 4.2 The Introducer and its employees are strictly forbidden from accessing the Client’s account in any manner.

-5.1 The Introducer must advise the Client that leveraged trading carries risk of capital loss.
+5.1 The Introducer must advise the Client that leveraged trading carries risk of loss of capital.

-5.2 The Introducer shall not guarantee, promise or mislead the Clients and potential Clients to think that leveraged trading offers guaranteed returns, exaggerated returns, risk free positive returns or similar messages.
+5.2 The Introducer may not guarantee, promise or mislead the Clients to think that leveraged trading offers guaranteed returns, exaggerated returns, risk free positive returns or similar messages.

 5.3 The Introducer must refer the Client to Safecap’s risk disclosure on the website.

-6.2 Please note that in case of termination of the Agreement the Introducer needs to be in a position to provide the Company and/or Safecap with all communication held between the Introducer and the Client.
+6.2 Please note that in case of termination of the Agreement the Introducer needs to be in a position to provide the Broker with all communication held between the Introducer and the Customer.

 All communication with the Company must be performed through the relevant account manager of the Introducer, who will ensure that any requests, information and/or documentation will be communicated to Safecap, where needed.

-8.1 The Introducer will be solely responsible for the operation and content of the Introducer’s websites and other marketing channels, including for ensuring that materials posted on the Introducer’s websites are in line with Applicable Laws and Regulations and shall strictly meet the Guidelines.
-Without limiting the generality of the foregoing, the Introducer shall not be involved, in relation to the Company, Safecap, Brand, Related Entities and/or to the Websites, in the following:
+8.1 The Introducer will be solely responsible for the operation and content of the Introducer’s websites and other marketing channels, including for ensuring that materials posted on the Introducer’s websites are in line with Applicable Laws and Regulations and shall meet the guidelines.
+Without limiting the generality of the foregoing, the Introducer shall not be involved, in relation to the Company, Safecap, Brands, Related Entities and/or to the Websites, in the following:

-(d) Engage in any other practices which may affect adversely the high image, credibility and good reputation of the Company, Safecap and the Brand, including but not limited to, using any website in any manner, or having any content on any Website, that:
+- Engage in any other practices which may affect adversely the abovementioned high image, credibility or reputation, including but not limited to, using any website in any manner, or having any content on any Website, that:

-8.2 Pay Per Click campaign using any keywords associated with the Company (such as the Brand’s name, Safecap’s name etc.) are not allowed.
-For avoidance of doubt, any Pay Per Click campaign (or similar marketing campaign, such as Google Adwords, Yahoo Pay Per Click advertising, MSN Pay Per Click advertising and contextual keyword targeted campaigns) resulting in the redirection of a potential Client by the Introducer shall NOT be viewed as an activity which qualify for a Fee, and may result termination of the Agreement and the imposition of any other sanction by the Company.
+8.2 Pay Per Click campaign using any keywords associated with the Company (such as the Brands name, Safecap name etc.) are not allowed.
+For avoidance of doubt, any Pay Per Click campaign (or similar marketing campaign, such as Google Adwords, Yahoo Pay Per Click advertising, MSN Pay Per Click advertising and contextual keyword targeted campaigns) resulting in the redirection of a potential Client by the Introducer shall NOT be viewed activity which qualify for a Fee, may result termination and imposition of any other sanction by the Company.

 9.1 Advertising material, marketing material, publications and all marketing operation related issues which the Introducer is using for introducing Clients to Safecap must comply with the in strict compliance with the Applicable Law and Regulation, the Guidelines and the Cyprus Securities and Exchange Commission legislation.

 9.2 All marketing material must be pre-approved by Safecap prior publication.
-The material must be provided to the relevant account manager at the Company who will ensure to communicate this to Safecap and receive the relevant approval and/or comments.
+The material must be provided to the relevant account manager who will ensure to communicate this to the Broker and receive the relevant approval and/or comments.

 9.3 The following practices are explicitly forbidden:

-b) Statements that mislead Clients to thing that trading in Forex and CFD carries little or no risk.
+- Statements that mislead Clients to think that trading in Forex and CFD carries little or no risk.

 9.4 If, for any reason, Safecap will be approached by any other regulator with complaint concerning the Introducer’s operation, publications, advertising or any marketing activity, the Introducer will be obliged to disclose to Safecap all information related to the complaint and act according to guidelines of Safecap and the regulator.